Tychicus Tibbs: The Adversity He Faced In Life Made Him Stronger

 His mother, fortunately, has been sober six years now and Tychicus said that his family is doing well.
 He is now a junior offensive guard at Lakeview Centennial High School in Garland, Texas.

 It also helped him make friends, overcome being bullied and cope with his family issues.
 In addition to all of the aforementioned, Tychicus has a physical disability.
-He was born with clubbed feet and he has had trouble walking properly.
-Football helped him to do just that and function well in everyday life with his disability.
+He has pes cavus which according to physiopedia.com is a condition where a person’s feet have “…an abnormally high plantar longitudinal arche.”
+In Tychicus’ case, he has both the unusual high arch and flat feet.
+He has had trouble walking properly.
+Football helped him to do just that and function well in everyday life.

-He was able to overcome all of this through his believe in God and has found success because of it.
+He was able to overcome all of this through his belief in God and has found success because of it.

 His mom is his biggest supporter.
 He said that even when she wasn’t sober, she still made the effort to be there for him and show love.
 She is his motivation for playing the game.